github/docs/content/admin/authentication/using-ldap.md

 {% note %}

-**Note:** LDAP synchronized teams are limited to a maximum 1499 members.
+**Note:** Teams using LDAP Sync are limited to a maximum 1499 members.

 {% endnote %}